Unit: Mouse Genetics Engineering Center (Platform)

 Director: Francina Langa Vives

-The Centre d'Ingénierie Génétique Murine (CIGM), attached to the Département de Biologie du Développement, has officially been created in June 2003.
+The Centre d'Ingénierie Génétique Murine (CIGM), attached to the Département de Biologie du Développement, has been created in 2003.
 The CIGM is a novel technological core facility within the Institut Pasteur, which aims to generate new models of genetically-engineered mice by classical transgenesis techniques or by homologous recombination in embryonic stem (ES) cells (targeted transgenesis).

-Our core facility also provides expertise regarding the design of gene constructions suitable for transgenesis and homologous recombination experiments.
+Interestingly, our core facility also provides expertise regarding the design of gene constructions suitable for transgenesis and homologous recombination experiments.

 Keywords: mouse, transgenesis, homologous recombination, Embryonic Stem (ES) cells, microinjection